 If it’s a new document or you have a document without any metadata, then you would have to start all over again, and your systems wouldn’t talk to each other.
 It’s metadata that enables systems to work more seamlessly together.

 Metadata allows you to search more efficiently.
 If you didn’t have metadata, searching for the right document or file would be incredibly difficult.
-You’d have to use some really tough algorithms to help you find what you’re looking for.
+You’d have to use some really complex algorithms, machine learning, and artificial intelligence to help you find what you’re looking for.

 Again, this is because metadata gives structure to a document and assigns values that can easily be found, whether that's a case ID, classification, or keywords.
 When powered by the correct metadata, your document will contain all the information you need and show up instantly when you search for it.